-MAR PAGES, Googler and Travel Blogger
+MAR PAGES, Googler, and Travel Blogger

 Please introduce yourself:

-I love the melting pot of cultures that are available and the co-existence, in harmony and respect, of so many cultures.
+I love the melting pot of available cultures and the co-existence, in harmony and respect, of so many cultures.

-My favorite place to eat:
+My favorite place to eat in Singapore:

 A typical dish of Singapore:

-Chicken rice, the most famous Singaporean dish.
+Chicken rice, the most famous Singaporean food dish.

-My favorite bar:
+My favorite bar in Singapore:

-What about the Nightlife?
+What about the Nightlife in Singapore?

-Things to do for free:
+Things to do for free in Singapore:

 Keep away of:

-Singapore is an extremely safe place and the only seedy area in town is gaylang where prostitutes fill the streets at night.
+Singapore is an extremely safe place, and the only seedy area in town is gaylang, where prostitutes fill the streets at night.

-Best way to get around:
+Best way to get around in Singapore:

-On foot, by buses or MRT.
-They are all very efficient and Google maps is a great way to find your way.
+On foot, by buses, or MRT.
+They are all very efficient, and Google maps is a great way to find your way.

-Best place for first date:
+Best place for first date in Singapore:

-Gardens by the Bay for a stroll or if you want something more formal, grab a drink at Club street.
+Gardens by the Bay for a stroll, or if you want something more formal, grab a drink at Club street.

-Best place to meet locals:
+Best place to meet locals in Singapore:

 Chinatown, where most of the Chinese population lives.
 If you prefer to meet Indian locals, head to Little India.

-Best place to relax:
+Best place to relax in Singapore:

 Along the river on one of the benches or at the Botanical gardens.

-Best spot to watch people:
+Best spot to watch people in Singapore:

-Where to stay?
+Where to stay in Singapore: